aurruti/naidd/README.md

 # Nåidd
 Nåidd is a domestic server project.
 Currently a work in progress, it is envisioned as base for a home-based server running limitted functions from web-hosting to personal projects.
 The ultimate goal is to be able to run such a simple deployment in any old hardware that one might have at home, as long as it can run Linux and have basic capabilities.

+For routing, the basic philosophy of Nåidd is to route everything through a duckdns domain; which can then be masked by whatever domains are to be actually used afterwards.
+This allows for full flexibility regarding domain usage, migrations, and etc; while keeping also an static dns configuration available for the functionalities that may need that.

 ## Seting up the repo
 This build requires python 3.10 and docker version 27.2.